 Those in the Trucking Industry Earn More Than Most Average Americans

 The median weekly earnings of the nation’s 117.5 million full-time wage and salary workers were $1,037 in the first quarter of 2022, the U.S. Bureau of Labor Statistics reported.

 The U.S. Bureau of Labor Statistics also reports that those in the Truck Transportation sector earn $1,116 per week.
 That is almost $100 more per week than the average American.
 In addition, this includes everyone that works in the sector.
 Drivers’ hourly rates are often much higher than those who, for example, work in administration.

 Trucking in the U.S. is undoubtedly a vital part of the economy.
-That said, drivers are in short supply, which is putting some strain on trucking and the whole supply chain.
+That said, drivers are in short supply, which is putting some strain on the trucking industry and the whole supply chain.

 However, companies throughout the industry see the need to offer new truck drivers better benefits and higher wages to attract the next generation of drivers the industry needs.